sderosiaux/golb/pages/2017-02-16-avro-benchmark/index.md

 A version is not sufficient to retrieve a schema: the key `(subject, version)` is necessary.

-A schema registry is not specialized for Avro Schemas.
-The "schemas" (which are simply the value of the key `(subject, version)`) can actually be anything we want (integers, strings, whatever), using Avro Schemas is only one of their usage.{.info}

 ## With schema-repo

 It's not maintained anymore because it works perfectly!
 The repo: [schema-repo](https://github.com/schema-repo/schema-repo).

 It's a simple HTTP service that can store and retrieve schemas on disk, in memory (for development purpose only), or in Zookeeper.
 We can download [a jar with all dependencies](https://oss.sonatype.org/content/repositories/releases/org/schemarepo/schema-repo-bundle/0.1.3/schema-repo-bundle-0.1.3-withdeps.jar), it just needs a simple configuration file to declare where to store the schemas.

+schema-repo is not necessarily specialized for Avro Schemas.
+The "schemas" (which are simply the value of the key `(subject, version)`) can actually be anything we want (integers, strings, whatever), using Avro Schemas is only one of their usage.{.info}

 ```xml
 $ cat sr.config